raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Test the camera

-1. Log in and boot to desktop.
-1. Open `LXTerminal` from the desktop or application menu.
-Enter the following command in the terminal window:
+1. Open a Terminal window from the desktop or application menu.
+Enter the following command:

     ```bash
     raspistill -o image1.jpg